cfe-lab/CFEIntact/docs/workflow.md

 ### Alignment to Reference

-CFEIntact runs the `mafft` program to align it to its subtype sequence.
+CFEIntact uses BioPython's global pairwise aligner to align the sequence to its subtype sequence.
 This operation is repeated with the reverse complement (RC) of the input sequence to determine if the fit is better.
 If the RC provides a better alignment, CFEIntact uses it instead.
 This ensures that the direction in which the original sequence is read does not affect the analysis.